manik-ml-2k23/practical_application_II_starter/README.md

 ## Next Steps:
-As per CRISP-DM, the next step would be to deploy the recomendation provided and monitor and fine tune as necessary and use as feedback for future modeling.
+As per CRISP-DM, the next step would be to deploy the recomendation provided, monitor and fine tune as necessary and use real-world performance feedback to maintain effectiveness over time.